csstools/postcss-plugins/plugins/postcss-logical-resize/docs/README.md

 ### blockDirection & inlineDirection

 The `blockDirection` and `inlineDirection` options allow you to specify the direction of the block and inline axes.
-The default values are `top-to-bottom` and `left-to-right` respectively which would match any latin language.
+The default values are `top-to-bottom` and `left-to-right` respectively, which would match any latin language.

-You might want to tweak these values if you are using a different writing system, such as Arabic, Hebrew or Chinese for example.
+**You should tweak these values so that they are specific to your language and writing mode.**

 ```js
 <exportName>({